DGVaniX/Fivereborn-Webmanager/readme.md

 How to use:
 --------------

 Edit the index.php like you need it.
-Change Sitename and add Servers.
+Change sitename and add servers.
 Upload it to your webserver and have fun.

 IMPORTANT: